rawl0408/rawl0408/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on my Portfolio and my personal project "ZYTAPP".
-- 🌱 I’m currently learning last version of Angular
+- 🌱 I’m always learning last versions of Angular.
 - 👯 I’m looking to collaborate on Angular Projects!

 <!--